MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-onprem-manage-oracle.md

    :::image type="content" source="media/service-gateway-onprem-manage-oracle/add-data-source-oracle.png" alt-text="Screenshot of adding an Oracle data source to the gateway." :::

-1. In **Server**, enter the name for the data source, such as your Oracle net service name (i.e., myADB_high) or Easy Connect Plus connection string.
+1. In **Server**, enter the name for the data source, such as your Oracle net service name (for example, myADB_high) or Easy Connect Plus connection string.

 1. Under **Authentication method**, choose either **Windows** or **Basic**.
-Choose **Basic** if you plan to login as an Oracle database user.
+Choose **Basic** if you plan to log in as an Oracle database user.
 Then enter the credentials to use for this data source.
 Choose **Windows** when using Windows operating system authentication and with both the Oracle client and server running on Windows.

    > [!NOTE]
    > All queries to the data source run with these credentials.
 To learn more about credential storage, see [Store encrypted credentials in the cloud](service-gateway-data-sources.md#store-encrypted-credentials-in-the-cloud).